 top of page

-Rensselaer Youth Outdoors exists because of the collective efforts of parents, schools and organizations from across the Rensselaer Plateau.
-Our shared love of the waters, soils, forests, rocks, wildlife and people who live here motivate the mission and vision of this organization.
+Rensselaer Youth Outdoors was created out of the collective efforts of parents, schools and organizations from across the Rensselaer Plateau.
+Our shared love of the waters, soils, forests, rocks, wildlife and people who live here motivated the mission and vision of this organization.

-Supported by the work of the Rensselaer Plateau Alliance, Dyken Pond Environmental Center and Grafton Lakes State Park, RYO is a network of these partners and more.
-Together, we introduce and engage children and families of Rensselaer County in the wonder, science, and adventure of nature in an effort to create a healthier, more sustainable community in an increasingly complex world.
+Supported by the work of Hudson Taconic Lands, Dyken Pond Environmental Center and Grafton Lakes State Park, RYO was a network of these partners and more, who will carry on the vision of RYO.
+For 9 years we introduced and engaged children and families of Rensselaer County in the wonder, science, and adventure of nature in an effort to create a healthier, more sustainable community in an increasingly complex world.

-Additional representatives from Cornell Cooperative Extension, the Rensselaer Land Trust, various Rensselaer School Districts, and the USDA Forest Service - Northern Research Station assist in advising and implementing RYO programs.
+Additional representatives from Cornell Cooperative Extension, the Rensselaer Land Trust, various Rensselaer School Districts, and the USDA Forest Service - Northern Research Station have assisted in advising and implementing RYO programs.

 IMG_3759.HEIC